Texas

 Texas does not require the submission of reviewed or audited financials as a condition of maintaining authorization to fundraise in the state.

-Texas imposes a corporate income tax but offers an exemption to organizations with federal 501(c)(3) exempt status upon application.
+Texas imposes a corporate income tax but offers an exemption to organizations with federal 501(c)(3) exempt status only upon application.

 Texas imposes a sales and use tax on religious organizations’ sales and only provides limited exemptions for certain items.